DBDeve/react_websites_components/README.md

   - fixed(boolean): if it is insert the header component is fixed

 - NavBar component
-  - textSize(string): set the size of
+  - text({size:string,family:string}): set the size and the family of the navBar.
   - enableHover(boolean): enable the hover event.
   - menuData(json array): every json in the array contained the title of menu and the corresponding link.
   - align(string): set the horizontal alignment of the NavBar component. accepted values are left, center, right.